mahmoodfoysal/tourism-next-frontend/README.md

 - Customer Review
 - FAQ
 - Coupon Claim
+- Using all AI features

 ## Short Description

-- Navbar: switching routing and user information
+- Navbar: Here define all routes and user menu.
+After login user menu come.
+If click user menu show dropdown list.
+In dropdown have profile, dashboard, logout.
+Admin dashboard route show only admin.
+When Admin go to dashboard client NavBar and footer hide autometically. then show only dashboard.
 - Landing Page: A attractive standard landing page for the tourism website.
-Where customer can see popular destinations, Featured tour packages, Blogs, Offers, Coupon codes, services
+Here Where customer can see popular destinations, Featured tour packages, Blogs, Offers, Coupon codes, services, AI generate descript and AI chat
 - Tour Package Page: This page show all tour packages.
-Here category, price and search filter.
+Here show features, package details price, basic information also here filter user can see applying filters and sorting options and pagination.
 - Tour Package Details Page: This page show specific tour package details.
-Related products also show in the bottom.
+Here client can see all the includes facilitis
-- Customer Authentication: Secure login and registration using Firebase authentication.
+- Customer Authentication: Secure login and registration using Firebase authentication and JWT token for stay login.
+After 10 days later token will expire and set auto logout.
-- Booking Management: Track and manage bookings with detailed status updates.
+- Booking History: After successful booking user can see his booking history.
+And user can cancel his booking if the status is not confirmed..
-- Customer Profile: View and edit profile information with booking history.
+- Customer Profile: View and edit profile information, update password and see his coupon.
 - Blog System: Read and interact with blog posts.
 - Blog Details Page: This page show specific blog details.
 In the bottom show related blog
-- Dashboard Overview: Get insights into sales, orders, add products, add categories add coupon, add admin, add blog.
+- Dashboard Overview: Get insights into sales, booking, active pending booking and total booking revinue.
 - Pagination: It add where many data comes.
-- Products, category, blogs all have a status.
-If status 1 then only product show.
-If 0 then product is inactive.
 - Footer have full functional.
-Footer email address use for promotional massage.
-- Customer profile customer can update info and see his coupon.
 - New member get 10% off coupon if they claim from landing page newsletter and if they already registered then they can claim from their profile. after claim they can not claim again.
+- Using Ai Description and Ai chat for help to customer.

 ## Setup and Installation